 - oil for frying (try keep it neutral if possible)

-- Put the flour into a bowl and whisk to combine.
+- Put the flour and eggs into a bowl and whisk to combine.

 - Gradually add in the beer until the batter is mostly smooth.
 Lumps don’t matter – they will taste yum once they have been fried.